dpatel77/CEO-Exits/README.md

 The Government/Non-Profit sector lead all sectors in CEO exits with 218 by August.
 According Challenger, the Technology sector announced the second-highest number of CEO changes in August 2019 with 134, up 34% from the 99 who left their posts through August 2018.

+We will be looking at stock performance of AAPL, MSFT, GOOGL, IBM, and INTC.

 # Contributors

 * Dharti Patel